-If you are used to a typical Delta-Sigma DAC (ESS, AKM etc) sound signature, then switching to an R-2R DAC will give you a very different experience.
+If you are used to a typical Delta-Sigma DAC (ESS, AKM, etc) sound signature, then switching to an R-2R DAC will give you a very different experience.
 What I can tell you is that the general tone of the Cayin RU6 faithfully follows the ‘R2R’ signature sound.
 For me, that is a very natural quality to its instrumental and vocal timbre and a highly engaging level of detail within its texture.
 Importantly, the Cayin RU6 has what I also like to refer to as a ‘lack of delta-sigma shine’ in the way it resolves every note struck and every detail pushed forward.
 Now that does not mean bright, but rather the notes have a bit more character, involving from attack through the sustain, and onto the way the decay resolves.

-With delta-sigma DACs such as the ddHiFi TC44C, you get a digital interpretation which is normally crazy good on articulation and heavy on complexity.
+With delta-sigma DACs such as the ddHiFi TC44C, you get a digital interpretation that is normally crazy good on articulation and heavy on complexity.
 However, at the same time, you often get a feeling that the ‘moment’ passes you by so quickly and you are onto the next note, and the next note, and so forth.
 With the Cayin RU6, each note sounds like an ‘event’, hitting with some awesome solidity and dynamic presence.
 There is less of an emphasis on the surrounding wall of spatial cues dancing around you and more of a determined focus on how each note unfolds and what it offers.
 You could argue that there is an almost analogue-type quality to performances except the Cayin RU6 resolves so much better than something from a bygone era.
 Perhaps that is what makes the Cayin RU6 so unique.

 After 100 hoursof burn-in

 I suspect there is a very slight fade into the treble which is a little more pronounced in NOS mode.
-That delicate treble fade plays a major role in pulling your listening focus just ever so slightly into a very vivid sounding lower treble and upper mids presence.
+That delicate treble fade plays a major role in pulling your listening focus just ever so slightly into a very vivid-sounding lower treble and upper mids presence.

 And yet, the percussion timbre is not splashy whatsoever.
 I hear every cymbal crash and bell clatter coming across clear as day with tons of textural detail but with the perfect attack and decay balance.
 Life-like but life-like in a slightly pleasing manner.
 Giving most instruments some heft and warmth for a very listenable quality.
 Oh, and vocals.
-Almost perfect for my tastes sounding slightly forward with some gorgeous body and confident handling of any natural occurring sibilance.
+Almost perfect for my tastes sounding slightly forward with some gorgeous body and confident handling of any naturally occurring sibilance.
 That applies to both male and female vocals by the way.